Loading...

 The Payment Services Directive 2 (PSD2) is a European Union regulation that came into effect in January 2018, aimed at enhancing innovation, competition, and security in the financial services sector.
 It mandates banks to open their payment services and customer data to third-party providers through open APIs, fostering the development of new payment solutions and services.

-A Politically Exposed Person (PEP) is an individual who holds or has held a prominent public position, such as a senior government official, high-ranking military officer, or executive in a state-owned enterprise.
+A Politically Exposed Person (PEP) is an individual who holds or has held a prominent public position, such as a government official, senior executive in a state-owned enterprise, or a high-ranking political party member.

 Predicate Crime